 The contemporary renovation features double height structural glazing from the basement to the first floor creating a structural glass light well, maximising daylight into the basement living area.

-The clever architectural glazing design for this light well integrates a slim frame sliding glass door into the glass structure at basement level.
+The clever architectural glazing design for this light well integrates a slim frame sliding glass door in a pocket door configuration into the glass structure at basement level.
 This sliding glass door opens neatly away from the corner sliding into a wall cavity creating access to the small courtyard area.
 Using the pocket door takes full advantage of the small opening available and increases the usable outdoor living space.

 Natural light continued to be emphasized throughout the upper floors using large frameless rooflights engineered from structural glazing to sit within the existing roof line.
 This heightens the rooms and creates a sense of space in the London townhouse.
 Frameless glass balustrades are used to maximise and prevent daylight from being obstructed into the interior living spaces.